Do You Believe In Magic?

 But here is what the audience seems to keep missing every time this trick gets played.

 First, rising interest rates do not directly impact the entire bond market, only short-term bonds.
-This is because a variety of forces other than what the Fed is doing influences prices at any given point in time on the intermediate-term to long-term ends of the yield curve.
+This is because a variety of forces other than what the Fed is doing influences prices at any given point in time on the intermediate term to long-term ends of the yield curve.

 Also, it’s not rising interest rates that hurts the bond market.
 It’s inflation.
 And the Fed is not raising interest rates this time around because of inflation associated with an overheating economy.
 Instead, they are raising interest rates despite the lack of inflation in an economy that remains sluggish in an overdue effort to try and normalize monetary policy ahead of the next recession, which ironically they may bring forward thanks to their tightening of monetary policy.
 And recessions are more disinflationary if not deflationary than inflationary, which is good for bonds, not bad.